digital-sound-antiques/mgsc/mgs-format.md

 ## Track 1-17 Commands

 ```
-0n nn .. : [Legacy MGS<304] Note with length command. n=0H..BH corresponds to note C to B.
+0n ll .. : [Legacy MGS<304] Note with length command.
+ n       : n=0..B corresponds to note C to B.
-   nn .. : length of note.
+   ll .. : length of note.
 1 tick = 1/60s.
 If nn is 0FFH, the succeeding byte will be read and added to the length.
            This procedure will continue until reading byte is not 0FFH.

 1n       : [Legacy MGS<304] Note command. n=0H..BH corresponds to note C to B.
            The length of note follows l (043H) command value.

-2n nn    : Note with length command. n=0H..BH corresponds to note C to B.
+2n ll    : Note with length command.
+ n       : n=0..B corresponds to note C to B.
-         : nn=length of note.
-The quarter note length is 48.
+   ll    : length of note.
+48 for the quarter note.

 3n       : Note command. n=0H..BH corresponds to note C to B.
            The length of note follows l (042H) command value.